infinity-a11y/PhyloTrace/README.md

 - [ ] Support for additional cgMLST scheme databases (e.g. pubMLST, EnteroBase, Institut Pasteur)
 - [ ] MST Graph Clustering
 - [ ] Backwards Compatibility with MLST (ST calling)
 - [ ] Implementation of wgMLST
+- [ ] More sophisticated MST Graphs (e.g. Clustering & Pie Charts as Nodes)
+- [ ] Implementation of a NGS Assembly Pipeline
+- [ ] Validation of PhyloTrace for Clinical Use
 - [ ] Implementation of a Gene Enrichment Analysis
-- [ ] More sophisticated MST Graphs (e.g. Pie Charts as Nodes)
-- [ ] Implementation of a NGS Assembly Pipeline